Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: CRN Consumer Survey on Dietary Supplements

-Herbal medicine has rapidly increased in popularity throughout the years, with many Americans now enchanted by the idea of healing themselves and their ailments using nothing but natural substances.
+Herbal medicine has surged in popularity over recent years, with many Americans now drawn to the idea of healing themselves and their ailments using natural substances.

-Consumers are becoming more willing to supplement their daily nutrition intake and lifestyle choices with herbs that are traditionally thought to provide physical and mental health benefits.
+Consumers are increasingly willing to supplement their daily nutrition and lifestyle choices with herbs traditionally thought to provide physical and mental health benefits.

 About 30% of adults older than the age of 65 take four or more herbal supplements.